A bill to require notification of a Governor of a State if an unaccompanied alien child is transferred to the State and for other purposes.

 Length: 2 pages

-This bill was introduced on July 14, 2014, in a previous session of Congress, but was not enacted.
+This bill was introduced on July 14, 2014, in a previous session of Congress, but it did not receive a vote.

 Jul 14, 2014